The night before returning to Norman for summer workouts ahead of the biggest season of his life, Spencer Rattler returned to his roots.

 Pretty pass from @SpencerRattler 😍@OU_Football is running away with this one after taking a 35-7 lead with 12 minutes left in the first half! pic.twitter.com/ajoztpPhxa— FOX College Football (@CFBONFOX) November 1, 2020

 Former Oklahoma running back Spencer Tillman, the color analyst on that night’s broadcast, quickly recognized the off-balance feat.
 “Most quarterbacks have to get set,” he said.
 “Patrick Mahomes is the only other guy I know that can do this from a standing position."

-It’s fitting Tillman compared Rattler to the former Texas Tech gunslinger who on the same turf five years prior threw for 734 yards and five touchdowns while dueling Mayfield.
+It’s fitting Tillman compared Rattler to the former Texas Tech gunslinger who on the same turf threw for 734 yards and five touchdowns in a 2016 duel with Mayfield.
 Now an NFL MVP with Kansas City, Mahomes is still the Rattler blueprint to many, including former Firebirds coach Bill Phaturos.

 “He looks like him, he walks like him (and) he throws like him,” Phaturos said.
 “Obviously, Patrick's the highest paid player (in the NFL).
 He has a lot to go to live up to Patrick, but he has the ability.
 It's hard to compare anybody to Patrick Mahomes in college.
 You’ve gotta make your way and earn that.
 But I think his arm’s just as good.”

 Phaturos noticed Rattler’s throws just sounded different, emitting a faint pssss or whoosh upon release in eighth grade.
 It was then, during his final youth season, that Rattler easily discharged a 60-yard touchdown pass in the state championship game, hitting his receiver in the back of the end zone from beyond the 50-yard-line.
 Such plays weren’t uncommon for Rattler, whose natural arm talent, like Mahomes', creates new pages in his team’s playbook.